johe123qwe/github-trending/README.md

 ## Html

+* 【2024-06-19】[lllllllillllllillll / DweebUI](https://github.com/lllllllillllllillll/DweebUI) - DweebUI is a web interface for managing Docker, with a zero-config dashboard for your containers.
 * 【2024-06-14】[OCA / maintenance](https://github.com/OCA/maintenance) - Odoo modules for businesses that implies maintenance tasks
 * 【2024-06-14】[foundation / foundation-emails](https://github.com/foundation/foundation-emails) - Quickly create responsive HTML emails that work on any device and client.
 Even Outlook.
 * 【2024-06-04】[chrispsn / mesh-spreadsheet](https://github.com/chrispsn/mesh-spreadsheet) - A data and code editor that feels like a spreadsheet.